Manchin Submits Comments to U.S. Treasury on 30D New Clean Vehicle Tax Credits

 The notice of proposed rulemaking asks for comments on the proposed regulations.
 My comment is simple: Follow the law.

-Timeline of Senator Manchin’s Work to Strengthen America’s Domestic Electric Vehicle Battery and Battery Component Supply Chain:
+Timeline of Chairman Manchin’s Work to Strengthen America’s Domestic Electric Vehicle Battery and Battery Component Supply Chain:

 - On April 20, 2023, Senator Manchin convened an Energy and Natural Resources Committee hearing to examine the President’s budget request for the U.S. Department of Energy for fiscal year 2024.
 During the hearing, Senator Manchin pressed Secretary of Energy Jennifer Granholm on the administration’s botched implementation of the Inflation Reduction Act, including the implementation of electric vehicle tax credits.
 Senator Manchin said in part: “The EV tax credits for cars, my personal belief is we didn’t need any.
 But with that being said, I said if we’re going to do it, let’s get something for it.
 And changing to electric [vehicles] when we had dependence on a foreign supply chain, mostly China — that doesn’t make any sense.
 So, we put this together saying $3,750 would come if you secured and sourced and do the processing in North America or countries with a free trade agreement.
 And then the other $3,750 would be for manufacturing the battery in North America… I am so upset about this because [the administration] is doing every they can to bust the budget, what we promised the American people that bill would cost.”